Jenni Dill and Imogen Hewitt

 Last year two members of Dill’s team seized the opportunity and won the marketing category.

-“My team was excited, a little bit daunted, but really motivated by that opportunity, they were like, what have we got to lose?”
-Dill said.
+“My team were excited, a little bit daunted, but really motivated by that opportunity,” Dill said.

-“So there's nothing to lose really.
-It does mean you need to find some time and put in some effort - it makes sure that you're got the ability to think and respond almost in the moment to big questions, big business problems, which is an essential part of our industry.
+“There's nothing to lose really.
+It does mean you need to find some time and put in the effort, but it ensures you develop the ability to think and respond almost in the moment to big questions and big business problems, which is an essential part of our industry.

 Registrations for Young Lions Australia close tomorrow March 11.